 Sky TV Repair Quote: $1045: decided to table for consideration at a future date.

-The Martial Art Class: Kevin motioned that members be permitted to have group classes in the studios as long s they have adequate insurance and HFit and USPTO are listed as interested parties on the insurance and that they keep the HFit apprised of the schedule, and they sign a written contract that makes them subject to HFit and FAPTO instructions.
+The Martial Art Class: Kevin motioned that members be permitted to have group classes in the studios as long as: they have adequate insurance, HFit and FAPTO are listed as interested parties on the insurance, they keep HFit apprised of the schedule, and they sign a written contract that makes them subject to HFit and FAPTO instructions.
 Liesl seconded.
 Vote (Yes: 4.
 No: 2.
 Abstain: 0)

 The Jeremy Carroll Reimbursement: decided to table until we checked the records regarding what we did in the past.
 Kevin will go through relevant minutes.
 He may put the matter up for electronic vote as long as there are not any substantial differences in the fact patterns.
 If the fact patterns do not fit nicely, Kevin will table the issue until next meeting.